 3-Man Weave

+Best for ages 9 and up who can run while passing.
 Three players line up across the baseline.
-The middle player passes to either side and sprints behind the receiver.
-The new receiver passes to the third player and sprints behind.
+The middle player passes to one side and sprints behind the receiver; the new receiver passes to the third player and sprints behind.
 Continue the weave down the court, finishing with a layup.
-Teaches crisp passes on the move, cutting after a pass, and filling lanes on a fast break.
-Best for ages 9 and up who can run while passing.
-Short video demos of the 3-man weave are widely available online and help players see the lane-filling pattern before they try it.

 Passing Technique by Age